 Colorful hummingbirds are also all around Costa Rica, and make for hours and hours of fun watching them during certain times of the day.

 For a truly unforgettable sight, stop at the bridge over the Rio Tarcoles on the Pacific coast on your way to Jaco or Manuel Antonio where you'll always see the Saltwater Crocodiles sunning themselves on the river banks below.
 The crocs are massive in size with some of them getting upwards of 25 ft in length!
 Your driver will no doubt stop for you to see them, or if you're driving, park your car alongside the road before the bridge.
 If you want to get even closer, there are now Crocodile Tours where locals take you down to the water and tout their "strength" and "expertise" by attempting to feed these giant animals.
 I wouldn't recommend the tours however, unless you're into witnessing potential candidates for this year's Darwin Awards!

 5. White-faced Capuchin Monkeys

 Remember Marcel, Ross' monkey on Friends?
 He was a handsome and friendly white-faced Capuchin.
 They're common along the Pacific coast of Costa Rica, and many can be seen along the nature trails in Manuel Antonio National Park, feeding on clams from the ocean, one of their favorite foods.
-Don't get too close though, or they'll show you their canines as a threat display, which is never a good thing!
+Don't get too close though (like me), or they'll show you their canines as a threat display (like this), which is never a good thing!